-This report serves as the campus security report for Starr King School for the Ministry for the academic year 2022-2023.
+This report serves as the campus security report for Starr King School for the Ministry.

 At SKSM, the Operations Director has the responsibility for gathering statistics, identifying reportable crimes and providing them to the Department of Education and the public, and for the preparation of this report.
 The campus security report can be viewed on SKSM website and copies of it may be obtained from Starr King School for the Ministry.
 The information in this report comes from a variety of sources, including Oakland PD.